Calling all fans: The Knox College Prairie Fire Athletics Women's and Men's Basketball teams are playing at h...

 Cars and vans rented by the College are available by reservation for use on College business.
 The use of these vehicles is charged to departmental or club budgets according to a daily rate.
 Reservations for the use of a vehicle are made at the Facilities Services Office.

-When faculty members use their own automobiles for College business, they may obtain reimbursement for mileage by submitting a travel voucher to the department chair.
+When faculty members use their own automobiles for College business, they may obtain reimbursement for mileage by submitting a Knox College Travel Expense Report.
+All faculty travel must follow the "Knox College Policy on Travel, Entertainment, and Business-Related Expenses," available here.

 V. B. 8.
 Review of Grant Proposals

-Most grant proposals to foundations or public agencies require the endorsing signature of the President or the Dean of the College and for most the College acts as fiscal agent.
-All proposals should be prepared in sufficient time to permit review by the endorsing officers.
-The Advancement Office can assist faculty in the preparation of grant proposals.
+Faculty developing proposals for external grants must complete an "External Grant Authorization Form."
+Faculty should contact the Office of Corporate, Foundation, and Sponsored Research Support early in their planning processes.
+Most grant proposals to foundations or public agencies require the endorsing signature of the President or the Dean of the College and, for most, the College acts as fiscal agent.
+All authorization forms and proposals should be prepared in sufficient time to permit review by the endorsing officers.

-Grant proposals and accompanying budgets are reviewed by appropriate personnel, which may include the department chair, the Dean of the College, the Vice President of Finance, or the Director of the Vovis Center.
+Grant proposals and accompanying budgets are reviewed by appropriate personnel, which may include the department chair, the Vice President for Academic Affairs & Dean of the College, the Director of Corporate, Foundation, and Sponsored Research Support, and the Vice President of Finance & Administrative Services.

 V. B. 9.
 Mail Service